Sandy Silver: 35th Assembly

 Silver led the Liberals into the 2021 territorial election.
 The party won 8 seats, an exact tie with the Yukon Party.
 The Liberals lost the popular vote overall to the Yukon Party.
 Silver was personally elected in the district of Klondike.
 Silver announced his intent to form a minority government despite the tie.
 On April 23, the Liberals were sworn in with a minority government.
 On April 28, the NDP announced that they had entered into a formal agreement with the Liberals.

 On September 9, 2022, Silver announced his intention to resign as premier and party leader, staying on until the party elected a successor.
-He also announced he would not be running for re-election to his riding of Klondike in the next election.
+He also announced he would not be running for re-election to his riding of Klondike in the 2025 Yukon general election.
 He was succeeded by Ranj Pillai.
+He continued to serve as a minister in the Pillai and Mike Pemberton ministries.

 Personal life

-Originally from Antigonish, Nova Scotia, Silver has lived in Dawson City since 1998.
+Originally from Antigonish, Nova Scotia, Silver lived in Dawson City since 1998, but took up residence back in Nova Scotia as of 2025.
 Before his election to the Legislative Assembly, he was a high school math teacher at Robert Service School in Dawson.
 He holds degrees in math and psychology from St. Francis Xavier University and a Bachelor of Education from the University of Maine.